AaltoGoWood/gowood-poc/README.md

 This will take several minutes.
 At first run probably up to 30 minutes or so

+NOTE: Currently Holochain instance runs in-memory instance.
+If you want to persist instance source chain into file change in-memory-instance-conductor-config.toml config file to file-instance-conductor-config.toml in docker-compose.yaml.

-## 2. initialize POC data to the database
+## 3. initialize POC data to the database

 see section `5.
 Initialize POC data to the database`